-All individuals may exercise the right of assembly, free speech and expression throughout the outdoor areas of campus, when doing so does not disrupt the academic mission or daily University functions.
+All individuals may exercise the right of assembly, free speech, and expression throughout the outdoor areas of campus, when doing so does not disrupt the academic mission or daily University functions, and is consistent with University policy regarding time, place, and manner limitations.
 Expressive activities will not be limited to any specific outdoor areas on the University campus.
 However, the right of assembly and expression does not include unlawful activity that endangers the safety of the campus community or that destroys University property.
-Forums, rallies, demonstrations, and other similar expressive activities are also not to occur within academic or other University buildings including University residence halls and apartments, or Greenwood Laboratory School.
-Expressive activities are not to unduly disrupt traffic, either vehicular or pedestrian or violate other time, place and manner parameters specified in this policy.
+Expressive activities are not to unduly disrupt traffic, either vehicular or pedestrian, or violate other time, place, and manner parameters specified in this policy.

-The following three locations on campus are most appropriate for forums, rallies, demonstrations, and other similar activities:
+The following three locations on campus are most appropriate for outdoor forums, rallies, demonstrations and other similar activities: